Panic Attack Treatment Near Dallas, Texas

 Panic attacks can arise from various factors, often interacting in complex ways.
 Recognizing these causes can support your teen in identifying triggers, developing coping skills, and working with mental health professionals to reduce the frequency and intensity of panic attacks.
 Understanding the potential causes can help you and your teen identify triggers and develop techniques to manage them effectively.

-• Genetics: Teens with a family history of panic or anxiety disorders may be more susceptible, suggesting that inherited traits can influence how their brain responds to stress.
+• Genetics: Teens with a family history of panic or anxiety disorders may be more susceptible, suggesting that inherited traits can influence how your child’s brain responds to stress.

 • Biological factors: Imbalances in neurotransmitters or irregularities in the brain’s fear response systems can make some teens more prone to sudden anxiety spikes.